Perceived Wedding Photography Problems & Solutions

-A: Of course and the best time for these is either at the ceremony venue or whilst travelling between wedding venues.
+A: Of course.
+The best time for these is either at the ceremony venue or travelling between wedding venues.

-I often travel with the bride and groom from the ceremony to reception venue to give us the opportunity to stop off somewhere and spend twenty minutes or so taking images just of you both.
+I often travel with the bride and groom from the ceremony to the reception venue to allow us to stop off somewhere and spend twenty minutes or so taking images just of you both.

-Most locations provide a wealth of opportunity for pleasing backdrops to your ‘posed’ photographs.
+Most locations provide many opportunities for pleasing backdrops to your ‘posed’ photographs.

 I do minimal posing as I want to capture the essence of you – talking, laughing, playing, dancing, kissing – whatever!

 Read More in My>> Guide to Travel Between Wedding Venues